farazmsiddiqi/symplify/doc/Database Design.md

 Here is our analysis before indexing.
 There is an index seen here because we have a foreign key:
 ![Before Index 2](query2beforeindex.png)

 Here is our analysis after adding an index on Diagnosis trackable_name.
+As shown below, we notice a slight decrease in time for the nested loop inner join.
+This is because we chose an attribute that we are joining on.
+That being said, this index did not have much effect on the overall querying time.
 ![Diag Name 2](query2index1.png)

 Here is our analysis after adding an index on Treatment trackable_name, trackable_value.
+Here, we decreased our table scan time slightly by specifying parts of the table that we were querying for using indexing.
+This slight increase in efficiency allows for our query time to increase overall.
+That being said, this index did not have much effect on the overall querying time.
 ![Treatment idx](query2index2.png)

 Here is our analysis after having an index on both Treatment trackable_name, trackable_value and having an index on Diagnosis trackable_name.
+Here, we did not see an increase in any section with our indexing.
+This may be because the attributes we chose to index were not used heavily in the query that we are using.
+It is worth noting that our original query time was pretty low, and our DDL is pretty efficient already.
 ![Both idx 2](query2index3.png)